Changissnz/nu_merchant_principal/README.md

 # About the Simplicity of the Cycle

-The conceptual cycle has produced some classic phrases that have found their way into common dialogue, discussion, and other kinds of linguistic expression.
+The conceptual cycle has produced some classic phrases after having found their way into common dialogue, discussion, and other kinds of linguistic expression.
 For an encouraging remark, try "maybe next time".
 For a rationale on what is believed to be justice exemplified, "that is karma" and "what